nelse003/exhaustive_search/README.md

 ## Code structure

 exhaustive/exhaustive/exhaustive.py is the main loop of occupancy and B-factor.
 This can be run directly, the minimal set of parameters to be supplied are:

+Makes me happy to see this so empyt....